 For the first 6 weeks after your surgery, you must be careful about using your arms and upper body when you move.

-- Do NOT lift anything heavier than 5 to 7 pounds.
+- Do not lift anything heavier than 5 to 7 pounds (2 to 3 kilograms).

 - Check with your provider before using your arms and shoulder more.

-Your health care provider will tell you how to take care of your chest wound.
+Your provider will tell you how to take care of your chest wound.
 You will likely be asked to clean your surgical cut every day with soap and water, and gently dry it.
-Do not use any creams, lotions, powders, or oils unless your provider tells you it is okay.
+Do not use any creams, lotions, powders, or oils unless your provider tells you it is OK.

 If you had a cut or incision on your leg: